chipxsd/stream-based-sync/stream-based-sync.md

 Another argument against timestamp approach is that users could mess with their system time, by manually overriding it during the use of the app.
-If only a simple system clock change can mess with the final model outcome for other peers, that makes for a very unrobust app.
+If only a simple system clock change can mess with the final model outcome for other peers, that makes for a very fragile app.
 And we don't want that.

 ### 5.2.2 Version Vectors